 An investor should seek professional advice if he or she is uncertain of, or has not understood any aspect of the securities to invest in or the nature of risks involved in buying of securities.

-An investor deals in an investments of which may carry a different level of risks.
+An investor deals in an investment of which may carry a different level of risks.

 The following is a summary of all the risks that apply to the Issuer and/or this offering.
 You should carefully consider these risks prior to investing in this offering.